ComplexNetworks-DCC-FCUP/streaming-small-isomorphism/README.md

 This software is meant to be used as an API, which will be detailed bellow.
-We include an example application of this method in a graph mining tool, which is available in the `Examples` directory.
+We include an example application of this method in a graph mining method, which is available in the `Examples` directory.

 In the `Analysis` directory we include the code used to perform the experimental analysis reported in the original paper.